offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

 Bambu Studio/User Interface_TOPIC
 ```

 A brim is several outer walls added around the bottom layer of a printed object, such that the object has a bottom similar to the brim of a top hat.
-Its purpose is to enhance bed adhesion of models ...
+Its purpose is to enhance bed adhesion of objects ...

 * with a small !!base!! (e.g., a tall cylinder with a small radius).
 * that are prone to warping at the bottom edges, lifting off the build plate as they warp (e.g., ABS is prone to this because it shrinks with it cools).